sigmacomputing/sigmaquickstarts/site/sigmaguides/src/dataaps_fundamentals/dataaps_fundamentals.md

 Duration: 5

 ### Step 1:
-On the `Project Tracker Input Table`, create a new `Caculation` column and rename it to `Project Details`.
+On the `Project Tracker Input Table`, create a new `Calculation` column and rename it to `Project Details`.

 Set the column's formula to “ⓘ”.